refinedev/refine/documentation/docs/packages/react-table.md

         headerGroups,
         prepareRow,
         //highlight-next-line
-        page, // Instead of using 'rows', we'll use page,
+        page, // Instead of using 'rows', we'll use page
         //highlight-start
         canPreviousPage,
         canNextPage,